Ravens: Facts, Photos, Videos, and Mythology

 Ravens are very adaptable birds and are seen in a wide variety of habitats and climates.
 While its crow cousins forage in areas frequented by humans, the raven prefers wild areas.
 There are reports that it is becoming more tolerant of nearby humans, however.

-Ravens have an omnivorous diet and eat many types of foods.
-These include small mammals, other birds, reptiles, amphibians, insects, fruits, grains, and buds.
+Ravens have an omnivorous diet and eat many types of food.
+Their diet includes small mammals, other birds, reptiles, amphibians, insects, fruits, grains, and buds.
 They also eat mammal carrion, which may be their major food source.
 They have been observed eating the afterbirth of farm animals.
 If they find a source of food that is too large for them to eat at one time, they'll hide the remains for future use.

 Common ravens mate for life.
 The birds are territorial and protect their territory from interlopers.
 They reproduce once a year.
 They generally build their nest in trees or on cliffs, but some birds nest on structures made by humans, such as bridges.

-The female raven lays her eggs during late winter or spring, depending on the climate.
+The female lays her eggs during late winter or spring, depending on the climate.
 The average number of eggs in a clutch is five.
-The eggs are incubated for 20 to 25 days before the babies hatch.
+The eggs are incubated for 20 to 25 days.
 Only the female incubates the eggs, but both the male and the female care for the youngsters.